-- An Italian language course that focuses on grammar (3 units), - One lecture course taught in Italian (either ART 407 Museum Studies: The Uffizi and Florence or ITL 340 Italian Cinema), and - Courses to total a minimum of 15 CSU semester units. - 2.
+- An Italian language course that focuses on grammar (3 units), - One lecture course taught in Italian (either ART 408 Museum Studies: Florence, a City Museum or ITL 340 -Italian Cinema) (3 units), and - Three electives (9 units) to total 15 CSU semester units. - 2.
 Architecture Program.
-First semester students take a prescribed set of Architecture courses and required Italian language courses supplemented by at least one elective course in the fall semester as follows: - The ILP (consisting of a three-unit language course and a one-unit drawing techniques course) before semester courses begin (4 units), - An Italian conversation course (3 units), - An Italian language course that focuses on grammar (3 units), - ARC 401A Architecture Design Studio: Urban (5 units), - ARC 403A Critical Architectural Narrative: Urban (2 units), - ARC 408A Architectural Seminar (1 unit)
+First semester students take a prescribed set of Architecture courses and required Italian language courses supplemented by one elective course in the fall semester as follows:

-- One elective course (3 units), and - Minimum total of 21 CSU semester units.
+- The ILP and a one-unit drawing techniques course before semester courses begin (4 units), - An Italian conversation course (3 units), - An Italian language course that focuses on grammar (3 units), - ARC 401A Architecture Design Studio: Urban (5 units), - ARC 403A Critical Architectural Narrative: Urban (2 units), - ARC 408A Architectural Seminar (1 unit) - One elective course (3 units), and - Minimum total of 21 CSU semester units.